-This is the use-case many people want but don't want to admit.
+This is the use-case many people want but don’t want to admit.
 VPNs can be effective ways to blend in with other users online and mask your identity.
-Some of the primary considerations for this use-case is
+Some of the considerations while considering this use-case are:

 If you are doing something you don’t want attributed to you, it may be wise to consider how you are paying for the service and what breadcrumbs you leave behind.

 Remember that your true IP will be visible to the VPN provider.
 Are you positive you trust the company operating the VPN?
-What about their vendors?
+What about thier vendors?